 In 2012, Planned Parenthood endorsed Barack Obama in the presidential election.

-In 2012, a Kansas district attorney found that the practices of the Kansas City-area Planned Parenthood clinic were "within accepted practices in the medical community" and dropped all of the remaining criminal charges.
+In 2012, a Kansas district attorney found that the practices of the Kansas City-area Planned Parenthood clinic was "within accepted practices in the medical community" and dropped all of the remaining criminal charges.

 In 2012, a Planned Parenthood clinic in Grand Chute, Wisconsin, was bombed by an unknown individual.

-In the 2012 election cycle, the Planned Parenthood Action Fund gained prominence based on its effectiveness in spending on candidates.
+In the 2012 election cycle, the Planned Parenthood Action Fund gained prominence due to its effectiveness in spending on candidates.

 In 2013, PPFA reported seeing 2.7 million patients in 4.6 million clinical visits.